EdmundGoodman/masters-project/README.md

-# masters-thesis
+# Masters Project

-A monorepo for my Masters thesis, in partial requirement for a Computer Science MPhil at the University of Cambridge
+A monorepo for my Masters project, in partial requirement for a Computer Science MPhil at the University of Cambridge.